Searching ...

 The Most And Least Affordable Places to Live In South Carolina

 Want to enjoy warm weather all year and beach life but without the high price tag of living?
 Try on South Carolina!
 The Palmetto State is more than sweet tea and azaleas, but that’s certainly part of its charm.
-The people who come here find a state flying under the radar, with a low cost of living but prime access to the waterfront through lakes, rivers, and the ocean.
+The people who come here find a state flying under the radar.
+A low cost of living includes prime access to the waterfront through lakes, rivers, and the ocean.
 And there are even some mountains if you’d prefer that, too!

 The overall cost of living in South Carolina may run 10% under the national average, but only some places are on par with that affordability.
 After all, the state has two world-famous beach vacation destinations, PGA-worthy golfing resorts, and top retirement communities.
-Naturally, some cities have more expensive real estate markets.
+Naturally, some SC cities have more affordable options for real estate than others.

 Three Most Affordable South Carolina Regions